shulthz/bitshares.foundation/_workers/2019-05-bitasset-university-research-grant.md

 # Budget Restrictions

 Worker funds are release relatively slowly, so an extremely aggressive timeline may not be possible.
-However, the committee has access to additional funds that could be loaned temporarily by this worker and paid back over time to cover the full amount relatively early and allow commitment for a 2 year-long research grant for BitShares.
+However, the BitShares Committee has access to additional funds that could be loaned temporarily by this worker and paid back over time to cover the full amount relatively early and allow commitment for a 2 year-long research grant for BitShares.

+The committment will be accepted by the BitShares Blockchain Foundation as partner for the University of Colorado **only** in the case the funds are available in total to the foundation.

+Hence, in case this worker is approved, we will seek out to the committee to "loan" BTS to secure the committement from funds available to them.
+However, the "loan" can and will only be paid back from funds received by this worker.
+In case the worker does not obtain sufficient funds, the loan will not be paid back in full.

 # Executive summary